vrenkens/nabu/README.md

 The classifier will be called within the trainer and decoder, so the classifier should not define its own graph.
 Some example Classifiers:

-- neuralnetworks/classifiers/las.py
-- neuralnetworks/classifiers/dblstm.py
+- neuralnetworks/classifiers/las.py: Listen Attend and Spel model
+- neuralnetworks/classifiers/dblstm.py: Deep Biderictional LSTM model

-Once you've created your classifier you should add it in the factory method in neuralnetworks/classifiers/classifier_factory (with any name) and you should import it in neuralnetworks/classifiers/\__init\__.py.
+Once you've created your classifier you should add it in the factory method in neuralnetworks/classifiers/classifier_factory.py (with any name) and you should import it in neuralnetworks/classifiers/\__init\__.py.

 ####Classifier configuration file

 If you've created your classifier you should also create a configuration file for it in config/nnet/.
-The Classifier object will have access to this configuration as a dictionary of strings.
+The Classifier object will have access to this configuration as a dictionary of strings in self.conf.
 You can use this configuration to set some parameters to your model.
 As a minimum the configuration file should contain the classifier field with the name of your classifier (that you've defined in the factory method).
 As an example you can look at other configuration files in config/nnet/.

+###Designing a trainer

+####Creating the trainer

+the general Trainer class is defined in neuralnetworks/trainers/trainer.py.
+To design your own trainer you should create a trainer class in neuralnetworks/trainers/ that inherits from trainer and overwrite the compute_loss method.
+This method takes the following inputs:

+- targets: a [batch_size, max_target_length] tensor containing the targets
+- logits: a [batch_size, max_logit_length, dim] tensor containing the logits
+- logit_seq_length: the length of all the logit sequences as a [batch_size] vector
+- target_seq_length: the length of all the target sequences as a [batch_size] vector

+The method should return the loss that you would like to minimize.
+Some implemented trainers:

+- neuralnetworks/trainers/cross_enthropytrainer.py: minimizes cross-enthropy
+- neuralnetworks/trainers/ctctrainer.py: minimizes CTC loss

+Once your tainer is created you should at it in the factory method in neuralnetworks/trainers/trainer_factory.py (with any name) and you should import it in neuralnetworks/trainers/\__init\__.py.

+####Training configuration file

+After creating you trainer should also create a configuration file for it in config/trainer/.
+The Trainer object will have access to this configuration as a dictionary of strings in self.conf.
+You can use this configuration to set some parameters for your trainer.
+As a minimum it should contain the fields that are defined in config/trainer/cross_enthropytrainer.cfg.
+And you should change the trainer field to the name that you defined in the factory method.

+###Designing a decoder